ASK KNOX

 The Rule

 Liveness is a staleness counter, not a count.
 One number per bot.
 Displayed next to code integrity metrics so the gap is visible.
 Alerted against a bot-specific threshold.
-The Hermes failure would have been unmissable with this one metric — and adding it across the bot ecosystem is the cheapest post-incident insurance policy available.
+The Agent Framework failure would have been unmissable with this one metric — and adding it across the bot ecosystem is the cheapest post-incident insurance policy available.